They are powerful teaching tools and can:

 - Make an information gap using a photocopied comic strip.
 Blank out details or change what characters are saying.
 Make sets which are coloured differently.
 Set up spot the difference activities using the comic strip and then lead in to storytelling and acting out the comic strip.

 - Look at different comic strip heroes.
 Get suggestions from the class of names: Superman, Bart Simpson, Asterix, Tin Tin or others.
-Describe popular characters for their age range in the UK today.
-Encourage the students to tell you about local comic book characters.
+Encourage the students to tell you about their favourite comic book characters.
 Ask them to describe one character in pairs.

 - What makes this character special?